scottwlocke/scottwlocke.github.io/content/posts/devcontainers.md

 ## Build

-Utilizing Python Debian version.
+Utilizing a Dockerfile with Debian Bookworm version.
+Also installing Vale for linting and Oh-My-Posh for syntax highlighting.

-### Added to Container throught Features
+### Added to Container through Features

 - Latest PowerShell
 - Common Utilities (Zsh and others)

-### Added via Dockerfile

-- Oh-My-Posh for some Bling and Information
-- Nerd Fonts so can have some ligatures in Code and Terminal
+- Git
+- Git Cli
+- Hugo
+- Multiple VS Code Extensions

+### Nerd Font

+Using the Meslo Nerd Font.
+Needs to be configured in VS Code and installed on the OS VS Code is running from.